Russian diplomats risk EU expulsions over UK attack

 "We are determined to react together, with the language we used here, but also possibly through additional measures," Merkel said, referring to the language of an EU statement adopted on Thursday.

-The EU "agrees with the United Kingdom government's assessment that it is highly likely that the Russian Federation is responsible and that there is no plausible alternative explanation", the joint communique said.
+The EU "agrees with the United Kingdom government's assessment that it is highly likely that the Russian Federation is responsible and that there is no plausible alternative explanation", the Thursday's communique said.

 "Member states will coordinate on the consequences to be drawn in the light of the answers provided by the Russian authorities," it added.